Dopethrone: Reception

 Oborn initially said that he had not wanted to listen to the album for a long time and that he was unaware of how the album was received by critics or fans until he began touring to promote it.
-Bagshaw commented on the album in 2007, saying that he did not care what other people said about the album at the time or at the present.
-Oborn commented in 2011 that he looked fondly on the album, calling Come My Fanatics… (1997), Supercoven (1998), and Dopethrone "the trilogy of terror", and saying that by the time they got to Dopethrone, the group "knew what was needed, or rather I did!"
-Anthony Bartkewicz of Decibel, in commenting on the album's legacy, said that it "epitomized doom metal as a lifestyle".
+Bagshaw commented on the album in 2007, saying that he did not care what others felt about the album.
+Oborn commented in 2011 that he looked fondly on the album, calling Come My Fanatics… (1997), Supercoven (1998), and Dopethrone "the trilogy of terror", and saying that by the time they got to Dopethrone, that he knew what the group needed.
+Anthony Bartkewicz of Decibel, in commenting on the album's legacy, said that it established doom metal formally as a lifestyle.